o/symfony-build-deploy/README.md

     ln -sf "/path/to/release/folder/${GIT_REPOSITORY}-${TAG_NAME}" "/var/www/${GIT_REPOSITORY}"

-If you use op-code cache, restart `php5-fpm` for invalidating cache every release.
+If you use op-code cache with `php-fpm`, restart `php5-fpm` for invalidating cache every release.
+If you're using Apache with `mod_php`, you should restart it.

+** Don't forget to disable op-code cache on CLI interface using opcache.enable_cli (in php.ini) configuration option to prevent inconsistent results. **

 #### Notes on deploying to multiple servers: